Joe Hurley: Allstar Irish Rock Revue

 The Allstar Irish Rock Revue is an annual musical-literary collaboration founded and curated by Hurley.
 The Revue takes place in New York City in celebration of St. Patrick's Day and is a famed New York City event.
-The Revue has been called, "The most celebrated musical event of the St. Patricks's season in New York" and '"[It] draws rave reviews every year as the biggest St. Patrick's party in town".
+The Revue has been called, "The most celebrated musical event of the St. Patrick's season in New York" and '"[It] draws rave reviews every year as the biggest St. Patrick's party in town".
 National Geographic Traveler rated the Revue "the No. 2 Star Attraction" in the article "The Best 10 Places to Spend St. Patrick's Season in America".

 Hurley, Irish-blooded himself, began the review as a way to honour "The Great Irish Songbook" by playing Celtic classics alongside the tunes of Thin Lizzy, Morrissey, The Pogues, The Dubliners, U2, John Lydon, and Van Morrison, to name a few.
 Every year, the Revue features different artists from all walks of life.
 In 2011, the Revue celebrated its 12th anniversary with a sold-out show at the Highline Ballroom.
 The performance featured the Alice Cooper Group, Gene Cornish, Oscar winner Sam Bisbee, Tony-winning actor Michael Cerveris, SNL's Christine Ohlman, Joe Piscopo, Noel Kilkenny (the Irish ambassador to the USA), and NYC guitar greats Adam Roth (Denis Leary) and Ricky Byrd, who played Gary Moore's very own Les Paul, in a moving tribute weeks after the Thin Lizzy guitarist's passing.

 Past musical guests have included Ronnie Spector, Fountains of Wayne, Martha Wainwright, Gogol Bordello, Garland Jeffreys, Nada Surf's Matthew Caws, Irish sensations The High Kings, The Crystals' LaLa Brooks, Carrie Rodriguez, Ellen Foley, Lenny Kaye, Faith Hahn, Tony Shanahan and Jay Dee Daugherty of Patti Smith Group, Oscar winner Mike Viola, film stars Annie Golden, Jesse Malin, Susan McKeown, Willie Nile, Kristeen Young, Ireland's chart-topping Republic of Loose, members of Irish supergroup Clanaad, the New York Dolls, The Dictators, The Mekons, Cracker, and Ian Hunter Band.

 Gibson Guitars has sponsored the Revue since 2006.
 Gibson had a customised Irish-flag Epiphone made exclusively for Joe Hurley and the Irish Revue.
 It is the only one of its kind in the world.
 The guitar is played on the show-closing finale, "God Save The Queen" written by John Lydon (Sex Pistols).
 In 2007, Hurley decided to turn the Revue into a fundraising event for various charities.
 To date, proceeds from the Revue have gone to Save St Brigid's, The Animal Rescue League, Gilda's Club of NY, The Bowery Mission, the Widows of NYPD, and Haitian Relief.

 When asked to describe The Allstar Irish Rock Revue, Hurley is quoted as saying, "The Songbook is of Ireland, but for everyone… New Yorkers from all backgrounds singing them.
 That's what the show is all about.
 There's no other songbook that translates so well across the world".